 We’re back with yet another release!
-As I tweeted earlier this month, this is going to our last release for a while.
+As I shared earlier this month, this is going to our last release for a while.
 There’s a lot of work left to be done, and we’re simply not big enough a team to have these larger changes be done separately from our main development.
 We’ll still be doing bugfix releases if and when required, so please do file bug reports as and when you encounter issues.

 Creating a new store from the app previously created an unusable store, because we never configured a GPG key in the

 .gpg-id file.
 This has now been remedied in two ways: empty

 .gpg-id files are correctly handled as invalid and included in our quickfix solution, and creating a new store will now request you to select a key and then write it into the

 .gpg-id file.
 Here’s what the key selection screen looks like:

 Before we close the gates on our regularly scheduled releases, our focus has been to address most longstanding issues and one of the major ones there has been Proxy support.
 This has now been added, and can be accessed from the settings screen.
 Unfortunately, there are still a few caveats with this current implementation that may or may not change in a future patch release: